 * Between 9:18 a.m to 10:05 a.m her Fitbit recorded a distance of 1217 feet.
 (While she was at home according to Richard)

-According to the detectives, to a total distance of the Fitbit shouldn’t have been more than 125feet if Richard’s story was true.
-Furthermore, the detectives investigating the incident couldn’t find any signs of forced entry and nothing was stolen from the house.
+According to the detectives, to the total distance of the Fitbit shouldn’t have been more than 125feet if Richard’s story was true.
+Furthermore, the detectives investigating the incident couldn’t find any signs of forced entry, and nothing was stolen from the house.
 Also, the K-9’s used to investigate the matter picked up a few things attributed to Richard.

 Another thing pointing towards the guilt of Richard was his claim on Connie’s insurance policy of $475,000.
 Not only this, but he was also involved in an affair with another lady, and the couple was about to have a baby.

-Despite so many evidence against Mr. Richard, his lawyer is claiming the innocence of his client.
-Hubert Santos said [PDF] in the court “My client is innocent of these charges, and he looks forward to being vindicated after a trial.”
+Despite so much evidence against Mr. Richard, his lawyer is claiming the innocence of his client.
+Hubert Santos said in the court “My client is innocent of these charges, and he looks forward to being vindicated after a trial.”